zixma13/etc/q-prompts/basic-html5-game-dev/.amazonq/context.md

 ## Technical Requirements

 ### Core Game Structure
+- Create new folder , use game name as folder name.
+If game name is existing, design new name that short, creative and relavant to game concept.
-- Single HTML file with embedded CSS and JavaScript
+- Separate HTML file, CSS and JavaScript
 - Canvas-based rendering system
 - Game loop with consistent frame rate (60 FPS target)
 - Modular code architecture with separate classes for different components